Dragonchain-Community/dragonchain-uvn-install-guide/manual-install.md

 then make the following changes:

-   1. Replace “mydragonchain” with a real name (your choice)
+   1. Replace “mydragonchain” with a new name if desired (SEE NOTES BELOW)
-       - Recommend all lowercase letters, numbers, or dashes
+       - ONLY use lowercase letters, numbers, or dashes
        - Example good names: l2-0 for the first L2 node you create, l2-1 for the second, etc.
-   2. Replace "YOURCHAINIDFROMCONSOLE" with the correct value
+   2. Replace "YOURCHAINIDFROMCONSOLE" with the correct value from the console website
-   3. Replace "YOURMATCHMAKINGTOKENFROMCONSOLE" with the correct value
+   3. Replace "YOURMATCHMAKINGTOKENFROMCONSOLE" with the correct value from the console website
    4. Replace "YOUR ENDPOINT URL" with your address (domain name, IP address)
        - **Don’t forget the http:// here!**
        - Example: http://yourdomainname.com
        - Example: http://12.34.56.78 (replace 12.34.56.78 with your ip address)
    5. If needed (installing multiple nodes, etc.), change the node PORT value
-   6. Check the node level value to ensure it matches the kind of node you're installing
+   6. **Change the 2 in DRAGONCHAIN_NODE_LEVEL="2" if installing a level 3 or 4 node**
    7. CTRL + O to save, then Enter to confirm
    8. CTRL + X to exit